 The Company's financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities in the ordinary course of business.
-The Company has experienced negative cash flows and had an accumulated deficit of \$20,749 as of December 31, 2014.
-As of December 31, 2014, the Company had cash and cash equivalents of \$10,757 and marketable securities of \$5,891.
-The Company expects that its cash, cash equivalents and marketable securities at December 31, 2014 should be sufficient to fund its operating expenses and capital expenditure requirements through at least December 31, 2015.
+The Company has experienced negative cash flows and had an accumulated deficit of \$20,749 and \$27,214 as of December 31, 2014 and June 30, 2015 (unaudited), respectively.
+As of December 31, 2014, the Company had cash, cash equivalents and marketable securities of \$16,648.
+As of April 2, 2015, the Company expected that its cash, cash equivalents and marketable securities at December 31, 2014 would be sufficient to fund its operating expenses and capital expenditure requirements through at least December 31, 2015.
+As of June 30, 2015 (unaudited), the Company had cash and cash equivalents of \$9,853.
+The Company expects that its cash and cash equivalents as of June 30, 2015, together with the funding available to the Company upon its exercise of a purchased put option (see Note 6), should be sufficient to fund its operations through at least June 30, 2016 (unaudited).
 The future viability of the Company is dependent on its ability to generate cash from operating activities or to raise additional capital to finance its operations.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.

 The Company is seeking to complete an initial public offering of its common stock, which would provide additional capital to fund its operations.
 Upon the closing of a qualified public offering on specified terms, all of the Company's outstanding redeemable convertible preferred stock will convert into shares of common stock.
 In the event the Company does not complete an initial public offering, the Company expects to seek additional funding through private financings, debt financing, collaboration agreements or government grants.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaboration arrangements or obtain government grants.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects.
-Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations. if at all.
+Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.